open-component-model/ocm/README.md

 ## GPG Public Key

 The authenticity of released packages that have been uploaded to public repositories can be verified using our GPG public key.
-You can find the key in the file [OCM-RELEASES-PUBLIC.gpg](./OCM-RELEASES-PUBLIC.gpg) in this repository.
+You can find the key in the file [OCM-RELEASES-PUBLIC.gpg](https://ocm.software/OCM-RELEASES-PUBLIC.gpg) on our website.

 ## Contributing